-So you might wonder—and rightly so—if you can trust an agent's website.
+So you might wonder—and rightly so—whether you can trust an agent's website.

-You can find out just about anything you need to know about a real estate agent's honesty with a little detective work.
+You can find about anything you need to know about a real estate agent's honesty with a little detective work.
 You can assess whether agents are embellishing or giving you a false picture of their abilities, strengths, and backgrounds.

 Real Estate Experience

-When looking at a website, the agent either has very little experience—less than five years—or no experience at all if you can't easily spot a reference to the number of years they've been licensed.
+When looking at a website, the agent likely either has very little experience—less than five years—or no experience at all if you can't easily spot a reference to the number of years they've been licensed.

-The agent might toss in some other numbers, such as how long they've lived in the state or the number of years they were employed somewhere else.
+The agent might toss in other numbers, such as how long they've lived in the state or the number of years they were employed somewhere else.
 But only one thing counts: solid real estate experience.

 An agent should be able to anticipate problems and prevent them from manifesting.
 An experienced agent has learned how to handle just about any type of potential difficulty without running elsewhere for advice.
 Look for and confirm this critical number—years of experience.

 Real Estate Listings

-Many agent websites feature the agent's active listings, so check for a link to "my listings" to determine if that agent even has any.
+Many agent websites feature the agent's active listings, so check for a link to "my listings" to determine if that agent has any.